 Process:

-For each future type, try to:
+For each type of future, try to:

-• Stand or sit in a position that matches what this future (one of the 7 types that you pick or choose) feels like to you.
+1. Sense the future – stand or sit in a position that matches what this future (one of the 7 types that you pick or choose) feels like to you.

-• Close your eyes and ask yourself: what emotion or body sensation emerges?
+2. Feel that future – close your eyes and ask yourself: what emotion or body sensation emerges?
 How does it feel there?
 Comfortable?
 Known?
 Or perhaps uncomfortable and strange?
 Does this type of future make you smaller, bigger, or are you in your actual size and strength?
 What does it say about your relationship to the future?

-• Write down a word, a sentence, or an image that comes to you.
+3. Write down a word, a sentence, or an image that comes to you.

 Write down, record or draw your reflections.